Andrzejpopielewicz/Coherent/README.md

 Only one instance of ping command can be used at a given time.

 Before using ntpdate remowe pool.ntp.org entry from /etc/hosts if present.

+IP addresses of the hosts may change in time, so if suddenly the connection does not work remove the corresponding entry in /etc/hosts.

 Xfree86 VESA server is AVAILABLE.